udacity/CVND_Exercises/README.md

 - **Windows:** http://conda.pydata.org/docs/install/quick.html#windows-miniconda-install

 ## 2. Create and Activate the Environment

+For Windows users, these following commands need to be executed from the **Anaconda prompt** as opposed to a Windows terminal window.
+For Mac, a normal terminal window will work.
+This also assumes you have `git` installed for working with Github from a terminal window, but if you do not, you can download that first wit the command `conda install git`.
+Now, you're ready to create the environment!

 1. Clone the repository, and navigate to the downloaded folder.
 This may take a minute or two to clone due to the included image data.
 ```